Jump to main content

 A “brother or sister” means:

 A brother or sister is only treated as maintained by you or your spouse if during the year, you or your spouse had sole or predominant care of the brother or sister.
-If, other than you, some one else is entitled to claim the allowance for the same brother or sister for the same year of assessment, you must agree among yourselves on who shall claim it.
+If, other than you, someone else is entitled to claim the allowance for the same brother or sister for the same year of assessment, you must agree among yourselves on who shall claim it.
 If there is no agreement, no allowance will be granted.

-Dependent Parent or Dependent Grandparent Allowance
+Dependent Parent and Dependent Grandparent Allowance

-• was ordinarily resident in Hong Kong; and
+• ordinarily resident in Hong Kong;

 A “parent” means: